 Oil and grease from stovetop cooking will evaporate into your air, sometimes turning into smoke that is filled with Fine Dust.
 If you use a gas stove, carbon monoxide and other harmful VOCs can also leak into your air.

 Since you'll most likely be doing more cooking than usual on Thanksgiving, it's very important to be aware of how it might be affecting your guests.
 Short-term effects of VOC exposure have been known to cause dizziness, coughing and sneezing, headaches, nausea, sinus congestion, and irritated eyes, nose, throat, and skin.
 On the other hand, exposure to Fine Dust can have detrimental health effects, and has been known to lead to coughing, chest tightness, shortness of breath, irritation of the eyes/nose/throat, and can trigger asthma, bronchitis, and other respiratory problems.

 How can you keep your guests safe and comfortable this Thanksgiving?
 The answer is simple: with plenty of fresh air!

 Tips to keep your guests safe and healthy:

-- Be sure to have plenty of open windows throughout your home to promote a healthy flow of fresh air, which will help clean out any VOCs that may be lingering.
+- Be sure to have plenty of open windows throughout your home to promote a healthy flow of fresh air, which will help clean out any VOCs and Fine Dust that may be lingering.

-- If the weather won’t let you comfortably have windows open, turning on a few fans (and exhaust fans in your kitchen) will help pull VOCs from the air as well.
+- If the weather won't let you comfortably have windows open, turning on a few fans (and exhaust fans in your kitchen) will help pull VOCs and Fine Dust from the air as well.

 One of the best ways to make sure the air in your home is healthy for you and your guests is by understanding what actually is in your air with the help of an indoor air quality monitor, like Awair.
 Awair tracks toxins and chemicals in your air and provides you with the insight you need to take control of the air you breathe.
 To find out how Awair can help you stay healthier during the holidays, follow the link below.